sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/federated_identity.md

 3. Complicate user management.
 Administrators must manage credentials for all of the users, and perform additional tasks such as providing password reminders.

 4. Users typically prefer to use the same credentials for all these applications.

+##### Solution
+Implement an authentication mechanism that can use federated identity.
+Separate user authentication from the application code, and delegate authentication to a trusted identity provider.

+This can simplify development and allow users to authenticate using a wider range of identity providers (IdP) while minimizing the administrative overhead.

+It also allows you to clearly decouple authentication from authorization.